 What to bring

 - Loads of babywipes to cover all bases: bodies/bums/faces/gross festival toilets.
 Plus a potty for night-time ( which could be used by adults- if you butt is small enough to fit on it!)
 Please empty it in the communal toilets though- nothing worse than adding to the scent of urine emanating from every hedge, bush and tree.

-- A decent pushchair is a must for small children.
-They can sit in it, sleep in it, and when they’re out of it you can put all your stuff in it.
+- A decent pushchair is a must for small children, a wagon or barrow for larger ones.
+They can sit in it, sleep in it, and when they’re out and about you can put all your stuff in it.

 - Waterproof ponchos are really useful – buy cheap ones in a pound shop and use them to sit on, as rain covers for the pushchair, your feet or to keep your bags dry.
 Also bring one more layer of clothing/bedding than you think you’ll need.

 - Take a giant flag or tie a feather boa or giant inflatable toy to an extended tent pole.
 That way, in a crowd, your party can always be spotted.
 “We take a giant giraffe with us and at 40ft he’s dead easy to spot!”